-There’s a gift ship with many books, figures, souvenirs and mala beads.
-There’s also a casual cafeteria style snack shop called Shayona serving up vegetarian goodies, both to enjoy in house or packaged to go.
+There’s a gift shop with many books, figures, souvenirs, and mala beads.
+There’s also a casual cafeteria-style snack shop called Shayona serving up vegetarian goodies, both to enjoy in house or packaged to go.
 We purchased some really delicious treats…papdi lot, cardamom tea, sing bujhia, and of course, mango lassi for the kids.
 We loved everything we tasted.
 Don’t be afraid to try something new!

-It doesn’t matter what your religious beliefs are, if you’re a fan of architecture and history, or love to education yourself and/or your children about different cultures, this magnificent, inspiring place is for you!
+It doesn’t matter what your religious beliefs are if you’re a fan of architecture and history, or love to educate yourself and/or your children about different cultures, this magnificent, inspiring place is for you!
 It’s truly inspiring!

 I look forward to returning with the fam to experience one of their traditional festivals soon.
 A complete list of their events is available on their site.